Paper mache is an age-old craft that’s enjoyed by kids and adults alike.

 Dip your scraps of paper into the glue and make sure each scrap is evenly coated but not too heavily weighed down.

 As you do this, layer it strip by strip onto the frame, shaping it into whatever you’d like it to be.

 When building a frame for your paper mache craft, use lightweight material like thin wire, a blown-up balloon or corrugated cardboard.

-Paper mache usually works more effectively with basic 3D geometric shapes like spheres, cubes and pyramids, but after the glue dries, these shapes can be attached together to form larger creations, and they can be painted on to add finer details.
+Paper mache usually works more effectively with basic 3D geometric shapes.
+Spheres, cubes, and pyramids work well.
+After the glue dries, these shapes can be attached together to form larger creations, and they can be painted on to add finer details.

 How Long Does it Take to Dry?

 Paper mache glue usually does not take long to dry, but it will vary based mostly on the temperature of the room and the amount of glue applied to the craft.

 To be on the safe side, you might want to give it about a week to fully dry, checking it carefully every day to see how it’s progressing.

 The great thing about homemade paper mache glue is that it can be as fun a craft for kids as the paper mache itself.

 It’s also a good opportunity in the classroom to teach about proper measurements, math, science and art all in one.
 Plus, this glue provides a strong surface that can be painted on using many different types of paints.